Bhanusaiprakash-Bandaru/AI-Powered-Virtual-Mouse-System-with-Real-Time-Hand-Tracking/README.md

 5. Mouse actions are triggered using system-level automation libraries.
 6. A visual instruction panel guides users with supported gestures.

 ---
+## 🎯 Use Cases

+- Touch-free computer interaction
+- Accessibility support for users with limited mobility
+- Gesture-based human–computer interaction research
+- Learning reference for computer vision and MediaPipe
+- Prototype for smart interfaces and AR/VR systems
+---

 ## 📌 Notes